 When it comes to fruits and vegetables, keeping them fresh for as long as possible can save you both money and time.
 Improper storage can lead to wilting, bruising, and faster spoilage.
 Whether you're an experienced home cook or a beginner, mastering proper storage techniques is key to enjoying fresh produce throughout the week.
-Here’s how you can store common fruits and vegetables to keep them fresh longer!
+Properly storing food also means enjoying their nutritional values to the fullest.

 1. Apples